Family of missing Brit tramper Stephanie Simpson desperate for news

 "You can't imagine, it's pretty awful.
 The hardest thing, I think, is just the not-knowing.

 "Everybody's just hoping.
-You got to bed thinking, 'what can we do?'
+You go to bed thinking: 'What can we do?'

 "And then you wake up, or keep checking your phone to get an update...the hard thing is the delay and then nothing comes."